 * Customized destinations and checkouts are available

 Payment Terms and Conditions:

-- Lessons are typically in 3 hour blocks and all clients are billed weekly at $100/hour.
+- Lessons are typically in 3 hour blocks and all clients are billed weekly at $120/hour.
 Payment is due upon receipt of invoice and prior to following week’s flights.
-HFA accepts all major credit cards, cash, check, and Bitcoin.
+HFA accepts all major credit cards, cash, check.
 A 3% fee is added to all non-cash transactions.